 - Chaga fights inflammation, and is a great source of fiber and antioxidants.

-Preparing Chaga tea is quite easy.
-All you will need is dried Chaga (purchase Chaga in chunks online or at a health food store) or you can harvest it yourself.
+Preparing Chaga tea from Chaga chunks is quite easy.
+All you will need is dried Chaga and water.

 After the Chaga is dry, break it into smaller chunks or grind the smaller pieces using a pestle and mortar or a blender.
 I put the chunks into a pan of water and let it simmer for about 30 minutes.
 If ground up, use it in a tea ball one cup at a time.
 It is recommended to have about 80 grams of Chaga per gallon of water.
 I like to add cinnamon while it’s simmering.
 I freeze the chunks after simmering and reuse them five times, freezing after each use.